126: Bob Dylan, ‘Tears of Rage’ (The Basement Tapes)

 “Million Dollar Bash”:

-But my mind always goes back to bootleg where I learned the core great songs from the session.
+But my mind always goes back to the “Troubled Troubador” bootleg where I learned the core great songs from the session.
 There was a series of hilarious, comic psychodelerious virtuoso romps: ‘Million Dollar Bash’, ‘Open the Door, Homer’, ‘Yeah Heavy and a Bottle of Bread’, ‘Please Mrs Henry’, ‘Lo and Behold’, ‘Tiny Montgomery’.
 Just one taste: “Well, I looked at my watch, I looked at my wrist, I punched myself in the face with my fist.
 I took my potatoes down to be mashed, then I made it over to that million dollar bash.”

 “You Ain’t Going Nowhere” (improvised lyrics):

-L to R: Manuel, Dylan
+Manuel, Dylan

 If ‘I Shall Be Released’ is Dylan’s “Hamlet”, ‘Tears of Rage’ is his “King Lear”.
 Before this, Dylan had never collaborated.
 But bassist Rick Danko provided the music for ‘This Wheel’s on Fire’, and pianist Richard Manuel the music for ‘Tears of Rage’.